 “I started homesteading because I take pride in what we can accomplish with hard work.
 Plus homegrown food is healthier and tastes better!”
 Laura, You Should Grow

 Reasons to homestead: because it just makes sense.

 “Because to do anything else didn’t seem to make any sense at all.
 Not profound, I suppose, but there you go.”
 Tessa, Homestead Lady

 I don’t know, Tessa.
 I think that is pretty profound.
 I think your reason pretty much sums it up. 🙂

 Farmish readers, what draws you to the homesteading life?
-Leave your reasons in the comments!
+Leave your reasons to homestead in the comments!